Gerold103/serverbox/README.md

 });
 sched.Post(t);
 ```
-The `Task` object is a context which can be just deleted right after single callback invocation, or can be attached to your own data and re-used across multiple steps of your pipeline, and can be used for deadlines, wakeups, signaling, etc.
+The `Task` object is a very light context (< 100 bytes) which can be just deleted right after single callback invocation, or can be attached to your own data and re-used across multiple steps of your pipeline, and can be used for deadlines, wakeups, signaling, etc.

 It can also be used with C++20 coroutines:
 ```C++